 Metal Siding - Steel Siding

-A Comparison with Aluminum Siding
+A Comparison to Aluminum Siding

 Two types of metal siding are available for residences, steel and aluminum.
 Steel siding has most of the same advantages and disadvantages as aluminum siding, but with a few exceptions.